 Today’s WOW: a fruity sunset cocktail by the lake.

 Day Thirteen – Entebbe

 On your last day, a chance to explore all that Entebbe has to offer.
 Stroll through the botanical gardens, visit the Reptile Village, or do the amazing Behind The Scenes Tour at the Wildlife Education Centre and get acquainted with some very friendly animals.
-Read more about what there is to see and do in Entebbe here.

 Today’s WOW: feeding the giraffes at Uganda Wildlife Education Centre.